amritha0996-AR/amritha0996-AR/README.md

 #### Hello, Amritha here! 👋
 ## Welcome to my GitHub Profile Page 😊

-/* I work at the intersection of **data, analytics, and business strategy**,
+* I work at the intersection of **data, analytics, and business strategy**,
-turning insights into impact */ 📊
+turning insights into impact* 📊

   </td>
   <td width="40%" align="center">